bluekitsune-sad/C-For-Calculator/README.md

     Use +/- to toggle between positive and negative numbers.
     Use % to calculate percentages.
     Use the = button to see the result.

+## 😂 Jokes Corner

+    Why did the mathematician break up with the calculator?
+Because they couldn't count on each other!
+    How do you make seven an even number?
+Remove the 's'!
+    Why did the calculator go to therapy?
+It had too many problems.

 ## 🌟 Credits